 The birth of website navigation tools

 Early websites featured just three basic navigation bars – headers, footer and sidebars – and many are still in use today.
 Most flowed horizontally as desktop monitors are wider and this classic design persists on many websites.
-In truth, because navigation is best kept simple, the location of the navigation bar hasn’t changed much since those first pioneering websites.
+As navigation is best kept simple, the location of the navigation bar hasn’t changed much since those first pioneering websites.
 The one newer type of navigation bar that is used on many websites thanks to the need for mobile responsiveness is the hamburger menu.

 The advent of mobile

 Synonymous with mobile website navigation design is the hamburger menu, so called because of its three horizontal lines resembling the three layers of a hamburger.
 It was lauded as the solution to mobile website navigation because it is hidden and therefore does not take up valuable space on a small screen.
 Tap the icon and the menu unfolds.
-It is Facebook that is credited with starting the hamburger revolution in 2008 and today it is often used on all browsers, though its detractors insist its hidden format makes it less discoverable.
+It is Facebook that is credited with starting the hamburger revolution in 2008.
+Today it is often used on all browsers, though its detractors insist its hidden format makes it less discoverable.

 The navigation bar in 2020

 As with all areas of website design, there are a multitude of navigation bar trends, some of which might work on your recruitment website and others that might not.
-What’s important is to remember not to over-complicate your website’s navigation – ultimately the point of navigation is to help users to quickly and easily journey through your site to find what they need.
+What’s important is to remember not to over-complicate your website’s navigation.
+Ultimately the point of navigation is to help users to quickly and easily journey through your site to find what they need.

 - Sticky header – Also known as a ‘fixed scrolling navigation bar’, this header stays in place at the top of the page when you scroll so that users can navigate whenever they wish without scrolling back up again.
-Useful on mobiles when upwards scrolling can be a chore but some find their ever-presence annoying as it can block content.
+Useful on mobiles when upwards scrolling can be a chore but some find their constant presence annoying as it can block content.

-- Fat footer – A standard footer contains just the contact details, link to terms and conditions, and social media icons, whereas a fat footer is a fully expandable feature-filled navigation with more info than the main menu.
+- Fat footer – A standard footer contains just the contact details, link to terms and conditions, and social media icons.
+A fat footer is a fully expandable feature-filled navigation with more info than the main menu.
 This is useful to give visitors more options, such as an ‘About Us’, a sitemap, contact info, and recent news or top blog articles.
 If they didn’t find what they were looking for above, they’ll find it here.
 Just exercise caution and resist making it too big or visitors will face problems scanning it quickly.

 - Mega menus – As the name suggests, these are expansive menus that tend to cover much of the screen when clicked on.
 These tend to be better suited to retail websites with a high number of categories and pages or magazine-style sites with a lot of content.
 Given their large size they are not ideal for mobile.

 - Carousels – These are great for blog pages where that contain lots of content or regular updates.
 If content is a big part of your site they are great at the bottom of the homepage too.
 Fresh, exciting jobs can also be added to a carousel.
-The major advantage of carousels is that they demonstrate that the site is active and gives users a reason to return.
+The major advantage of carousels is that they demonstrate that the site is active and give users a reason to return.

 - Separate sidebars from the rest of the page content to avoid confusion.
 Clever use of white space works, as does using different colours.

-- Make use of the bottom of the page – a footer acts as a reminder of what’s in the header and means users don’t have to scroll all the way to the top of the page to click onto another area of your website.
+- Make use of the bottom of the page.
+A footer acts as a reminder of what’s in the header and means users don’t have to scroll all the way to the top of the page to click onto another area of your website.

-- Plan navigation with search engines in mind – use labels that people will be searching for and will therefore be picked up by Google.
+- Plan navigation with search engines in mind.
+Use labels that people will be searching for and will therefore be picked up by Google.

-- Mobile optimisation is non-negotiable – given the huge number of people who access websites on the go, it is essential that your navigation is mobile-friendly.
+- Mobile optimisation is non-negotiable.
+Given the huge number of people who access websites on the go, it is essential that your navigation is mobile-friendly.